welcome to my space <3

 This essay, as you will slowly learn, claims that the meta-expression used by Pablo Neruda in his piece “Poema 20” can also be found among completely unrelated works.
 This idea will be explored through a broadened artistic lens that allows its audience to question how frequently meta-expression presents itself in their lives.
 (7 min read)

-I'm Avery and I love art.
+My name is Avery and I am in love with art.
 I am a Latina from Harlem, New York.
 Living in New York has granted me with so many opportunities that I am beyond grateful for, for which I plan to use in my favor to become what I have aspired to be for officially two years now, the Director of The Metropolitan Museum of Art.
 Now I understand that that may sound ambitious, but with your eyes, mouths, and hands, it is a goal that I am sure to reach.

 Click "about me" to read the rest ;-;